smooth-code/fraql/README.md

 ### `createMockerFromIntrospection(introspectionData, { mocks } = {})`

-Generate a mocker from an introspection result generated using `introspectSchema`.
+Generates a mocker from an introspection result generated using `introspectSchema`.

 You can specify mocks, using [the same format as `graphql-tools`](https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks).